captn3m0/talks/homeserver.md

 # agenda

-0.  what counts as a homeserver?
+0. What counts as a homeserver?
 1. Why you should run one?
 1. How do you get started?
 1. All the gotchas!